XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/main functions.rst

 Main Functions
 ======================================

-In this section, we introduce the main functions of **GENetLib** in detail.
+In this section, we introduce the main functions in **GENetLib** detailedly.

 .. toctree::
    :maxdepth: 1